 - A. Purpose.
 This section provides general development standards for fences, and walls that are not part of a building, such as screening walls and retaining walls. - B. Applicability.
 Section 3.4.040 applies to all fences, and walls that are not part of a building, including modifications to existing fences and walls.
-This section supplements the development standards of Table 2.2.040.D. - C. Height.
-See figure 3.4.040.C. - I. Residential Zones.
+This section supplements the development standards of Table 2.2.040.

+C. Height.

+- I. Residential Zones.
 Fences and freestanding walls (i.e., exclusive of building walls) for residential uses shall not exceed the following heights above grade, where grade is measured from the base of the subject fence or wall: - a.
-Within Front or Street-Side Yard Setback: four feet; except the following additional height is allowed: - (I) A fence may be constructed to a maximum height of six feet where it is located on a street-side yard and is setback not less than three feet from the street-side property line behind a landscaped area. - (2) A fence may be constructed to a maximum height of six feet where the fence is of open chain link or other "see-through" composition that allows 90 percent light transmission. - (3) Where topographic issues create privacy concerns, a side and rear fence may be up to eight feet tall, subject to a Type I review. - (4) This may differ in flood areas, see Chapter 2.4. - b.
+Within Front or Street-Side Yard Setback: four feet; except the following additional height is allowed: - (I) A fence may be constructed to a maximum height of six feet where it is located on a street-side yard and is setback not less than three feet from the street-side property line behind a landscaped area. - (2) A fence may be constructed to a maximum height of six feet where the fence is of open chain link or other "see-through" composition that allows 90 percent light transmission. - (3) Where topographic issues created privacy concerns, a side and rear fence may be up to § feet tall subject to a Type I review. - (4) This may differ in flood areas, see Section 2.4. - b.
 Within an Interior Side or Rear Yard Setback: six feet; except the fence or wall height, as applicable, shall not exceed the distance from the fence or wall line to the nearest primary structure on an adjacent property.